Does Homeowners Insurance Cover Roof Damage?

 In most cases, a standard home insurance policy will pay to replace your roof if a natural disaster — such as a fire, tornado, hurricane, ice storm, or other covered hazard — damages it beyond repair.

-For example, if a tree falls on your house during a storm and damages your roof, this is typically covered.
-Your insurance might also provide coverage for tree removal — usually up to $500.[2]
+For example, if a tree falls on your house during a storm and damages your roof, insurance will typically cover it.
+Your insurance company might also provide coverage for tree removal — usually up to $500.[1]

 If you have to file a claim for a damaged roof, the amount you get back depends on whether you have actual cash value coverage or replacement cost coverage.